Martin Nedbal

 Murphy Hall, room #338

-Martin Nedbal is Associate Professor of Musicology and a faculty affiliate of the Center for Russian, East European, and Eurasian Studies at the University of Kansas.
-His research focuses on German and Czech music, especially opera, in the eighteenth and nineteenth centuries.
-His book, "Morality and Viennese Opera in the Age of Mozart and Beethoven," was published in 2017 by Routledge.
-He is also the author of "The Published Theoretical Works of Leoš Janáček" (Editio Janáček, 2020).
+Martin Nedbal is a Professor of Musicology and a faculty affiliate of the Center for Russian, East European, and Eurasian Studies at the University of Kansas.
+His research primarily focuses on German and Czech music, with a particular emphasis on opera during eighteenth and nineteenth centuries.
+In 2023, Cambridge University Press published his latest book, "Mozart's Operas and National Politics: Canon Formation in Prague from 1791 to the Present."
+Nedbal is also the author of "Morality and Viennese Opera in the Age of Mozart and Beethoven" (Routledge, 2017) and translator and editor of "The Published Theoretical Works of Leoš Janáček" (Editio Janáček, 2020).
+He is also one of the editors for the forthcoming book "A History of Music in the Czech Lands," which will be published by Cambridge University Press.

-Prior to his appointment at the University of Kansas, Nedbal worked at the University of Arkansas for seven years and received his Ph.D. in historical musicology from the Eastman School of Music in 2009.
+Before joining the University of Kansas, Nedbal worked at the University of Arkansas for seven years and earned his Ph.D. in historical musicology from the Eastman School of Music in 2009.

 Research interests: